-As a world leading manufacturer of Valve Regulated Lead-Acid (VRLA) batteries, CSB's products are utilized in over 52 countries in telecommunications, UPS, emergency lighting, security and more.
+As a world leading manufacturer of Valve Regulated Lead-Acid (VRLA) batteries, CSB's products are utilized in over 52 countries in UPS, telecommunications, emergency lighting, security and more.
 CSB is committed to developing next generation VRLA products and growing its worldwide distribution network.
-The following document describes best practices to observe and implement when handling and operating CSB Energy Technology, Co, Ltd. VRLA-AGM batteries in the following product families as listed below.
+The following document describes best practices to observe and implement when handling and operating CSB Energy Technology Co, Ltd. VRLA-AGM batteries in the following product families as listed below.
 All information is subject to change without prior notification.
-Contact CSB for the latest information.
+For the latest information, please contact a CSB representative.